muthoninduhiu/ObjectDetectionModel/README.md

-# Object Detection nModel using yoloV5x
+# Object Detection Model using yoloV5x
 In this project, we will use YOLOv5x (You Only Look Once version 5 extra-large) to detect objects in images.

 ## YOLOv5x